 - FAQ Page – to answer the most common questions

 To be able to call your store operational, you need some products in the database (or services, or downloads, or whatever it is that you want to sell).

-What you’re going to see is a classic WordPress content editing screen:
+Either way, what you’re going to see is a classic WordPress content editing screen:

 - Product name.

 - The main product description.
 This large field allows you to enter as much info about the product as you wish.
 Since this is WordPress, you can put not only simple text there but also images, columns, headings, even videos, and other media.
-Basically, whatever you see fit!
+Basically, whatever you see fit.

 - The central product data section.
-This one is where you set the type of product that you’re adding, and whether it’s a physical, a downloadable or a virtual product (services are considered virtual products too).
+This one is where you set the type of product that you’re adding, and whether it’s a physical, a downloadable, or a virtual product (services are considered virtual products too).
 As part of this central section, you also get tabs for various parameters of the product:

 - General.
 This is where you get to set the pricing and taxes.

 - Inventory.
 WooCommerce allows you to manage stock levels.

 - Shipping.
 Set the weight, dimensions, and cost of shipping.

 - Linked Products.
 Great for setting upsells, cross-sales, etc. (Think, “Customers who bought this also bought that.”)